Almarch/ArduinoGotchi/README.md

   - 1K resistor x 3
   - Push button x 3
   - Buzzer 3V
   - SSD1306 I2C OLED 128x64

-You may have to soldier the board to its grid ; and a breadboard would be of great help.
+You may have to soldier the board to its pin grid.

 Use the resistors as [pull-down resistors](https://en.wikipedia.org/wiki/Pull-up_resistor) for each of the push buttons (this is also well illustrated [here](https://github.com/GaryZ88/ArduinoGotchi)).